ParkKyuIl/ParkKyuIl/README.md

 👋 Hey, glad to see you here.
 I am Kyuil Park, a software engineer
 #
 👀
-I build Node.js back-end server on top of Amazon infrastructure and EVM Smart Contract with Solidity (ETH, Layer 2).
+I build Node.js back-end server on top of Amazon infrastructure and EVM Smart Contract with Solidity (Most layer 2s).
-I have worked on developing: Perpetual Exchange, Lending Protocol, Defi 2.0.
+I have worked on developing: Perpetual Exchange, Lending, Defi 2.0.
 #
 :phone: Hit me up with Anything, Anytime (KST).
 Telegram: @XayaKaisa.